 What you probably want to know most of all is a) do I know what I’m doing and b) what inspires me to work with clients with eating disorders, sexual trauma and anxiety.
 The first part will be answered by the resume-type stuff, though it is definitely informed by what I’m about to tell you.

 I love working with clients with these struggles because I’ve been there.
-I get it on a level I couldn’t without living though it.
+I get it on a level I couldn’t without living through it.
 I know those pits of despair well enough to have my own personal road maps out.
 Your road map will be different; we won’t rely on mine, but I want you to know that I’ve fought my way through, too.
 And I believe you have the resilience and moxie to make it out.

 A quick confession is that when the going got tough I used to intellectualize.
 It’s my favorite defense mechanism.
 It looks like this: “I’m totally overwhelmed with misery.
 Hmmm… misery… how can I better understand the concept of misery?
 What does the research say?
 How has everyone I’ve ever met expressed and dealt with misery?”
 It took me a while to figure out that if I just learned to feel my feelings without occupying myself in some other way I get through it faster.
 The up side is that in all that avoidance I learned a ton.
 I’m happy to pass on that knowledge so you don’t waste time and spin your wheels like I did.